truthanytime/Dev_connector/README.md

 ## Addition of normalize-url package 🌎

 Depending on what a user enters as their website or social links, we may not get a valid clickable url.
-For example a user may enter _**traversymedia.com**_ or _**www.traversymedia.com**_ which won't be a clickable valid url in the UI on the users profile page.
 To solve this we brought in [normalize-url](https://www.npmjs.com/package/normalize-url) to well.. normalize the url.

 Regardless of what the user enters it will ammend the url accordingly to make it valid (assuming the site exists).
-You can see the use here in [routes/api/profile.js](https://github.com/bradtraversy/devconnector_2.0/blob/31e5318592b886add58923c751dba73274c711de/routes/api/profile.js#L71)

 ## Fix broken links in gravatar 🔗

 There is an unresolved [issue](https://github.com/emerleite/node-gravatar/issues/47) with the [node-gravatar](https://github.com/emerleite/node-gravatar#readme) package, whereby the url is not valid.
 Fortunately we added normalize-url so we can use that to easily fix the issue.
 If you're not seeing Gravatar avatars showing in your app then most likely you need to implement this change.
-You can see the code use here in [routes/api/users.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/routes/api/users.js#L44)

 ## Redux subscription to manage local storage 📥